The vertex-cut-tree of Galton-Watson trees converging to a stable tree: Proof of Theorem 1.3

 \begin{lem} The fragmentation processes $\Pi'$ and $\Gamma$ have the same law. \end{lem}

-\begin{proof} Miermont has shown in \cite[Theorem 1]{Mi_05} that the process $\Pi$ is a self-similar fragmentation with index $1/\alpha$, erosion coefficient $0$ and dislocation measure $\Delta_{\alpha}$ known explicitly.
-Applying Theorem 3.3 in \cite{Ber_FCP}, we get that the time-changed fragmentation $\Pi'$ is still self-similar, with index $1/\alpha-1$, erosion coefficient $0$ and the same dislocation measure $\Delta_{\alpha}$.
-Now the process $\Gamma$ is also self-similar, with the same characteristics as $\Pi'$ (see \cite[Proposition 1, Theorem 1]{Mi_03}).
-Thus $\Gamma$ and $\Pi'$ have the same law. \end{proof}
+\begin{pf} Miermont has shown in \cite{Mi05}, Theorem 1, that the process $\Pi$ is a self-similar fragmentation with index $1/\alpha$, erosion coefficient $0$ and dislocation measure $\Delta_{\alpha}$ known explicitly.
+Applying Theorem 3.3 in \cite{BerFCP}, we get that the time-changed fragmentation $\Pi'$ is still self-similar, with index $1/\alpha-1$, erosion coefficient $0$ and the same dislocation measure $\Delta_{\alpha}$.
+Now the process $\Gamma$ is also self-similar, with the same characteristics as $\Pi'$ (see \cite{Mi03}, Proposition 1, Theorem 1).
+Thus, $\Gamma$ and $\Pi'$ have the same law. \end{pf}

-Using the law of large numbers, we note that $\lambda (B_i (s)) = \mu_{\xi (i)} (s)$ almost surely.
-As a consequence, $\sigma_i (t) = \infty$ for $t = \int_0^{\infty} \lambda (B_i (s)) ds = \delta (0,\xi (i))$, which means that $\delta (0,\xi (i))$ can be seen as the first time when the singleton $\{i\}$ is a block of $\Pi'$.
-Recalling that $d (\rho,\xi (i))$ is the first time when $\{i\}$ is a block of $\Gamma$, we get
+Using the law of large numbers, we note that $\lambda(B_i (s)) = \mu _{\xi(i)} (s)$ almost surely.
+As a consequence, $\sigma_i (t) = \infty$ for $t = \int_0^{\infty} \lambda(B_i (s)) \,ds = \delta (0,\xi(i))$, which means that $\delta(0,\xi(i))$ can be seen as the first time when the singleton $\{i\}$ is a block of~$\Pi'$.
+Recalling that $d (\rho,\xi(i+1)) = d (\xi(1),\xi(i+1))$ is the first time when $\{i\}$ is a block of $\Gamma$, we get

-Similarly, for any $i \neq j \in \N$,
+Similarly, for any $i \neq j \in\mathbb{N}$,

-where $\tau (i,j)$ denotes the first time when a mark appears on the segment $\seg{\xi (i)}{\xi (j)}_V$.
-Thus $\delta (0,\xi (i) \wedge \xi (j))$ is the first time when the blocks containing $i$ and $j$ are separated in $\Pi'$.
-In terms of the fragmentation $\Gamma$, this corresponds to $d (\rho,\xi (i) \wedge \xi (j))$.
-Hence
+where $\tau(i,j)$ denotes the first time when a mark appears on the segment $ [\![ \xi(i), \xi(j) ]\!]_V$.
+Thus, $\delta(0,\xi(i) \wedge \xi(j))$ is the first time when the blocks containing $i$ and $j$ are separated in $\Pi'$.
+In terms of the fragmentation $\Gamma$, this corresponds to $d (\rho,\xi(i+1) \wedge\xi(j+1))$.
+Hence,